 Apple has touted the camera, which arguably makes it more hype than anything else.
 But in this particular case, the iPhone’s camera continues to be one of the best and it’s even better, albeit marginally, than the last iPhone.
 Factor in the new software with the ability to capture 10 frames per second, and it’s an even more legit camera.

 This feature is perhaps redundant to that of the one above.
-Bu think about it: the iPhone 5s can record not just slow-mo video, but slow-mo video at 720p.
+But think about it: the iPhone 5s can record not just slow-mo video, but slow-mo video at 720p.
 That’s HD slow-mo video in a handset.
 Most stand alone cameras can’t even do that.
 And best of all, you can choose, instantly mind you, where to apply the slow-mo effect after you’re done filming.
+Take a look at this interesting read from our review of 6 reasons why women drop their phone more than men.

 4. Motion Tracking